top of page

 Dog Ball and bone

-We are dedicated to providing free spay or neuter services for dogs and cats belonging to loving and caring owners with low or no income, as well as feral cats across multiple locations nationwide.
-All animals operated through Have a Heart are vaccinated against Rabies.
-They also receive parasite treatment to improve their health.
+Have a Heart provides free spay and neuter services for dogs and cats belonging to loving, responsible owners with low or no income, as well as for feral cats through Trap-Neuter-Vaccinate-Release (TNVR) programmes.

 Herero woman with her dog on a spay day